 “What did she say would happen if those classes don’t transfer?”
 Todd asked.

 “I’d either have to retake some classes in summer school or during the school year instead of electives.
 The biggest problem is that I took Algebra 1 and Geometry in middle school, the seventh and eighth grades.
-If they’re not accepted and I can’t take them in summer school then I’ll be behind a year and I’ll have to take the Algebra 2 and Trig class over again in my sophomore year which means I won’t be able to take the AP Calculus class in my senior year.
+If they’re not accepted and I can’t take them in summer school then I’ll be behind a year and I might even have to take Algebra 2 and Trig over again if they don’t accept what I took at Sand Hill, and that means I won’t be able to take the AP Calculus class in my senior year.
+Without that I might not be accepted at Cal.
 That sucks big time.”

 “Tony!
 Watch your language,” Mom said.